 Dear Fifth Estate:

 Generally, the Fifth Estate is great.
 Articles are principled, well reasoned, sometimes poetic.
-But the review of Noam Chomsky’s book by Pat Flanagan (see Spring 1985 FE) ended with Flanagans advocacy of “intolerance of the intolerant,” or more specifically, intolerance of what someone judges intolerant.
+But the review of Noam Chomsky’s book by Pat Flanagan (see Chomsky, Freedom & Truth, FE #320, Spring 1985) ended with Flanagan’s advocacy of “intolerance of the intolerant,” or more specifically, intolerance of what someone judges intolerant.

 I fail to see how this is but the crudest argument for censorship.
 And Chomsky is criticised for advocating free speech for everyone?
 Why is the Fifth Estate wasting its time and space printing articles that have such shit?